MichalPac/2024-Italian-GP-Dashboard/README.md

 ### 5. What compounds did the drivers use in the race?
 The most common compound was the hard tire, with drivers spending most of their time on it.
 Softs were almost not used at all; only Stroll drove 2 laps on this tire during the race.
+Probably to try and achieve the fastest lap of the race.

 ### 6. How many pit stops did each driver make?